nikcleju/DSP_Course/Exercises/2020-2021/Week13.md

 fontsize: 12pt
 ---

-1. Design two filters of order 2 of the following types, and write their difference equation:
+1. Design two filters of order 2 of the following types, and write their equation:
     - a low-pass filter
     - a band-pass filter with central frequency around the frequency $\omega = \frac{3\pi}{4}$